mydagobah/Lisod/readme.txt

-This file describes the design of Lisod - a concurrent server implemented during the course of 'Computer Networking (15441/641) Fall2012' at CMU, by Wenjun Zhang (wenjunzh@andrew.cmu.edu).
+This file describes the design of Lisod - a concurrent server implemented in the course of 'Computer Networking (15441/641) Fall2012' at CMU, by Wenjun Zhang (wenjunzh@andrew.cmu.edu).